icamardelli/icamardelli/README.md

 My passion lies in **process automation, resource optimization, data analysis & exploration, and machine learning**, always focusing on helping businesses make **strategic decisions**. 💡📊

+🚀 **Always looking for new challenges and learning opportunities in the data field!**

 ---

 ### 🛠️ **Technical Skills**